Colonoscopy

 Medication Instructions

-• If you’ve been taking multivitamins with iron in the days before your exam, stop the vitamins as soon as you think about it.
+• If you have been taking multivitamins with iron before your exam, please stop taking them for seven days before having a colonoscopy.
 If your stool is quite black when taking iron, it might be best to postpone your colonoscopy.
 We can reschedule for a time when you have stopped the iron for a full week and your stools are brown.

-• On the day of your exam, you should take all heart or blood pressure medicines at their usual times with a small amount of water.
+• On the morning of your procedure, you can take any approved daily medications with a small sip of water.

 Standard Colonoscopy Prep